jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 	return expFormat("Path not added.
 Path __" + $1 + "__ not found.");
 }

-// Add the path to the state _inlineScripts.state.sessionState.tablefiles.paths[file.path] = 1;
+// Add the path to the state.
+Use file.path instead of $1 in case the ".md" was added _inlineScripts.state.sessionState.tablefiles.paths[file.path] = 1;

 return expFormat(